OpenVoiceOS/ovos-technical-manual/docs/session_skills.md

         """

     @property
+    def location(self) -> dict:
+        """
+        Get the JSON data struction holding location information.
+        This info can come from Session
+        """

+    @property
+    def location_pretty(self) -> Optional[str]:
+        """
+        Get a speakable city from the location config if available This info can come from Session
+        """

+    @property
+    def location_timezone(self) -> Optional[str]:
+        """
+        Get the timezone code, such as 'America/Los_Angeles' This info can come from Session
+        """

+    @property
     def dialog_renderer(self) -> Optional[MustacheDialogRenderer]:
         """
         Get a dialog renderer for this skill.
-Language will be determined by message history to match the language associated with the current session or else from Configuration.
+Language will be determined by message context to match the language associated with the current session or else from Configuration.
         """